isokum/apng-view/README.md

         new ApngImageLoader.ApngConfig(3, true));
 ```

-To start an animation menually after image has finished loading
+To start an animation manually after image has finished loading
 ```java
 ApngImageLoader.getInstance().displayApng(imageUrl, imageView, new ApngImageLoaderCallback() {
     @Override